verifalia/verifalia-java-sdk/README.md

 ## Installation ##

+Verifalia REST API Java SDK is going to use public Maven repository soon.
+We will update this page when JARs are available from a public maven repository.

+Meanwhile you need to compile it yourself, here's how:

-Download the Verifalia REST API Java SDK source code from GitHub.
+1. Download the Verifalia REST API Java SDK source code from GitHub.
-Compile and install it into your local Maven repository.
+2. Compile and install it into your local Maven repository:

 ```shell
 $ git clone git@github.com:verifalia/verifalia-java-sdk